manamdhanya/Web_Development_GDSC/README.md

    - Test and adjust the layout to work across various devices and screen sizes, including desktops, tablets, and mobile phones.

 4. **Download and View Assets:**
-   - Ensure that you are downloading and viewing 2 files and images necessary for proper display.
+   - Ensure that you are downloading and viewing 2 files and images for proper display.